hailelagi/hailelagi.com/content/readme.md

 ([hellicarrier](https://helicarrier.studio/)).
 Long before that, I went off to get a degree in chemical engineering, and I learned I like writing code a lot more than solving differential equations.

-I primarily write [elixir](https://elixir-lang.org/) these days and I used to write a fair bit of ruby, javascript and some go.
-I've recently been experimenting with [rust](https://www.rust-lang.org/).
+I primarily write [elixir](https://elixir-lang.org/) these days, I used to write a fair bit of ruby, javascript and some go.
+I really like [rust](https://www.rust-lang.org/).

 My interests outside **computer science** are primarily **philosophy** and **economics**.
 I'm currently reading: _Concurrent data processing in elixir_